-2016 update: Welcome!
+2017 update: Welcome!
 I’m glad you’re here, though I wish it were for reasons other than researching head tremors.
 You may have arrived here from my original head tremor post.
 If not, there’s more video and detail there.
-After you read these and compared your dog’s tremors to Coop’s, please do check out a recently updated FAQs about head tremors, treatments, what’s worked, etc. If you check out the most updated post, you’ll note a couple key things that have helped: diet, supplements, and–as the post author mentioned–treats to snap him out of the episodes.
+After you read these and compared your dog’s tremors to Coop’s, please do check out a more recently updated FAQs about head tremors, treatments, what’s worked, etc. If you check out the most updated post, you’ll note a couple key things that have helped: diet, supplements, and–as the post author mentioned–treats to snap him out of the episodes.

 What You Need to Know about Your Dog’s Idiopathic Head Tremors

 Many dog owners have to watch their precious friends suffer from idiopathic head tremors on a regular basis.
 This problem can make owners feel helpless as their pets experience uncontrollable “head bobbing.”
 Some dogs bob their heads side-to-side, while others bob up-and-down.
 Either way, many have described the bobbing as resembling the “dog version” of Parkinson’s disease in humans.

 Idiopathic head tremors can occur with just about any “bully dog breeds.”
 Some of these breeds include Bulldogs, Pit Bulls and Doberman Pinchers.
 Researchers continue to conduct studies.
 Yet, currently, no one really knows for sure why the tremors occur.
 Theoretically, the tremors are harmless.
 However, they can sometimes resemble seizures, which can be very stressful on owners.

 How to Deal with Your Dog’s Idiopathic Head Tremors

 If your dog experiences these annoying tremors, it’s important to remain calm.
 According to experts, the head bobbing doesn’t actually affect your pet.
 Yet, panicking will only cause your best friend to panic as well, which may cause the tremors to increase.